DiezRichard/3d-mini-webgl-JS-engine/README.md

 https://3dminiwebgl.pages.dev/

-*Use Chrome, not Firefox.

-It was made on a phone so I haven't even tried on desktop.
+it was made on a phone so I haven't even tried to make it look nice on desktop.